IDAES/idaes-pse/docs/technical_specs/model_libraries/power_generation/unit_models/steam_valve.rst

 a function to ensure the state after initialization is the same as before initialization.
 The arguments to the initialization method are the same as PressureChanger.

-SteamValve Class
+HelmValve Class
 ----------------

-.. autoclass:: SteamValve
+.. autoclass:: HelmValve
   :members:

-SteamValveData Class
+HelmValveData Class
 ---------------------

-.. autoclass:: SteamValveData
+.. autoclass:: HelmValveData
   :members: